undrfined/ivdiff/README.md

 `<URL>` is an URL to diff.

 `<browser>` is a browser name (according to [docs](https://docs.python.org/3/library/webbrowser.html)) or path to program to open file
+If you want not to open generated files, add `-n or --nobrowser`

 ## batchdiff.py